huilchen/PLLD/README.md

 This directory contains the cleaned release of our PLLD method.
 It includes:

-- `code/`: the full training and evaluation pipeline (based on `PLL_PLUS`, stripped of logs, scripts, and checkpoints)
+- `code/`: the full training and evaluation pipeline
 - `datasets/`: curated subsets for `amazon_book`, `amazon_movie`, and `ml_100k`

 ## Environment Setup